peterzhen/AirportMapper/readme.md

 # How to Use

 Airport Mapper is built in with JavaScript without any frameworks, so you can run `index.html` in the browser to see the application live.
+The build has been precompiled with webpack prior.

 # Technologies Used